 - From the user interface of the receiving NMC, select Configuration General User Config File.
 Enter the full path of the file, or use Browse on your local PC. - Use any file transfer protocol supported by Network Management Cards, i.e., FTP, FTP Client, SCP, or TFTP.
 The following example uses FTP: - a.
 From the folder containing the copy of the customized .ini file, use FTP to log in to the NMC to which you are exporting the .ini file:

+'''

-ftp> open ip\address
+ftp> open ip address

+'''

-- b.
-To set the file transfer mode to binary, type: - ftp> bin ftp> hash c.
-Export the copy of the customized .ini file to the root directory of the receiving NMC:
+b.
+To set the file transfer mode to binary, type:

+'''

+ftp> bin

+'''

 To show a progress bar during file transfer, type: